Download EWG's Healthy Living AppClose

 Health hazard scores were based on the ingredient health hazard scoring system of EWG’s Skin Deep database (www.ewg.org/skindeep).
-This core database of chemical hazards, regulatory status and study availability pools data from nearly 60 databases and from government agencies, industry panels, academic institutions or other credible bodies.
+This core database of chemical hazards, regulatory status and study availability pools data from nearly 60 databases and from government agencies, industry panels, academic institutions or and credible bodies.
 The information in Skin Deep is used to create hazard ratings and data gap ratings for both personal care products and individual ingredients.

-Additionally, the hazard scores for mineral ingredients were adjusted to account for exposure potential calculated from evidence regarding skin penetration or absorption, as described in greater detail on the Skin Deep “About” page.
+In addition, the hazard scores for mineral ingredients were adjusted to account for exposure potential calculated from evidence regarding skin penetration or absorption, as described in greater detail on the Skin Deep “About” page.

 Active ingredients, as well as specific active ingredient combinations, were evaluated based on an extensive review of the scientific literature.
-The review included peer-reviewed literature, filed and approved patents and reviews by government and industry panels, as well as cross-checks with EWG’s Skin Deep database.
+The review included peer-reviewed literature, filed and approved patents, and reviews by government and industry panels, as well as cross-checks with EWG’s Skin Deep database.